kennydude/Boid-Twitter-API/README.md

 Boid-Twitter-API
 ================

-My custom Twitter API library for Java, will be implemented in Boid for Twitter.
+This library is still a work in progress, when it's at production level it'll be implemented in Boid for Twitter (http://www.boidapp.com).